spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/02-container-deployment.md

 2. Select the **App Profiles** option from the left **Main Menu**.

 3. In the App Profiles page, you will find your App Profile listed.
 Click the name of the App Profile to view the profile details.
-The app profile tier details will show the container deployed to the profile.
+The app profile tier details will show the container added to the profile.